epiphenomena/htidp/IMPLEMENTATION_SUMMARY.md

-# HTIDP Version 1 Implementation Summary
+# HTIDP Implementation Summary

-This implementation provides a FastAPI-based RESTful API for the HyperText ID Protocol (HTIDP) Version 1, which facilitates sharing contact information and keeping it up to date.
+This implementation provides a FastAPI-based RESTful API for the HyperText ID Protocol (HTIDP), which facilitates sharing contact information and keeping it up to date.

 ## Key Features Implemented